jenni2503/Politibiler/README.md

 -how they respond to user actions
 -vitest built with testing modern javascript applications -supports typescript and jsx
+-Vitest testing framework for javascript and typescript, and works well with vite -React testing library using render and screen, and testingreact components -jest-dom for dom testing, by using toBeInTheDocument

 LandingPage.tsx
 why passing state as props